Brier Island Trails Committee

 Flora and Fauna

-Phase One and Two of the boardwalk and trail project allows one to view a variety of grasses, sedges, lichens, and seasonal flowering plants such as blue flag (iris), goldenrod and meadowsweet.
-Phase Three will bring one closer to the bog and its abundance of arctic-alpine/boreal flora.
-Bring along a plant guide and a pair of binoculars and please keep to the designated trail.
+Phases One and Two of the boardwalk trail allow all to view a variety of grasses, sedges, lichens, and seasonal flowering plants such as blue flag (iris), goldenrod and meadowsweet.
+The Phase Three project (2025) will bring all closer to the Bog and its abundance of arctic-alpine/boreal flora.
+Bring a pair of binoculars, a plant guide, or use our brochure listing some species available to see.
+The brochure can be found in a plastic holder at the end of the saltwater marsh bridge.
+Please keep to the designated trail and enjoy your visit.

 Flora of the Big Meadow Bog Trail